openradx/adit-radis-shared/README.md

-# ADIT RADIS Shared Subrepo
+# ADIT RADIS Shared

 ## About

+Shared Django apps between ADIT and RADIS.

+## Available apps

+### adit_radis_shared.common

+Contains common stuff as well as the vendor statics and overwritten templates of the registration app.
+Therefore it must be added directly before `registration` in `INSTALLED_APPS`.

+### adit_radis_shared.accounts

+Contains the custom user model and user profile stuff.

+### adit_radis_shared.token_authentication

-Shared resources between ADIT and RADIS managed as a [git-subrepo](https://github.com/ingydotnet/git-subrepo).
+Token authentication support to access the API of ADIT and RADIS by using a REST API.

 ## License